zoraviel/CSS-assignment-2/README.md

 3. Assign a white background color to all sections with the `text` class.

 4. Make suitable adjustments to `padding`, `font-size` and `line-height` for all sections with the `text` class.
-Refer to the "Sea Mammals" example in the video for guidance. **DO NOT center or justify the P text in the `text` class!**
+Refer to the "Sea Mammals" example in the video for guidance. **DO NOT center or justify the P text in the `text` class!** P text alignment is "left" by default.
+DO NOT CHANGE IT.

 5. Center the `h2` text in all sections that have the `text` class.
 Do not use any flex properties to do this.
+This was covered in **lecture** and is in the slides.

 6. Make the `article` elements act as flex containers.
 Each `article` will be a flex container.
 Use CSS flex properties to center all the child elements that are inside the container. **DO NOT center the P text in the `text` class!** This is demonstrated in video 24 [Intro to CSS flexbox](https://www.youtube.com/watch?v=mTtG3HWjmg4).
-This is a vertical flex arrangement.
+This is a **vertical** flex arrangement.
+Remember that your *index.html* will look like the first example in video 28.

 7. Style the `footer` and `footer p` as needed to match the "Sea Mammals" example in the video.
 You can do this without flex.